 We utilize a combination of multiple treatments to improve the symptoms caused by Peripheral Neuropathy.

-Modalities including transcutaneous electrical nerve stimulation (TENS), nerve stimulation, ultrasound, low level laser, and heat and ice help to decrease pain and inflammation.
+Modalities including electrical stimulation, infrared therapy, ultrasound, low level laser, and heat and ice help to decrease pain and inflammation.

 With physical therapy and manual therapy, including balance and strength training, we work to help you regain mobility and range of motion in the feet and lower legs, restore stability to help prevent falls, and improve movement.
 Sensory stimulation can also assist in sensitizing or desensitizing affected areas.